CloudCover Investigative Services

 Case Analysis

-The case must be analyzed to confirm that it fits all applicable statute in your state.
+The case must be analyzed to confirm that it fits all applicable statutes in your state, especially when considering options for case dismissal or a Civil Compromise.
 There is a reasonable list in the statute that will determine what cases can and cannot be compromised.
-Typically, if the case meets the guidelines, and is or can be a misdemeanor, then it will qualify.
-This is not a tough exercise, and no investigator should be afraid of it...but seek out the advice of your attorney if you are not sure of something.
+Typically, if the case meets the guidelines and is or can be classified as a misdemeanor, then it will qualify for these options.
+This is not a tough exercise, and no investigator should be afraid of it; however, it is wise to seek out the advice of your criminal defense attorney if you are unsure about any aspect.

 Defendant and Complainant Interviews